-Luke joined LCM in 2010, after moving from Belfast to London, to work with Webber Street and the homeless and street population.
+Luke joined LCM in 2010 after moving to London to work at Webber Street Day Centre, supporting people who are homeless and marginalised.

 "I have always had a heart for those on the edge of society and I believe those in prison are some of the most forgotten about in our communities.
 God wants us to reach out to those who are in prison with the gospel, to show them patient love and to disciple them through the ups and downs of life".